Chapter 5: Morphology

 If compounds have more than one root in them, which root determines the category of the word?

 Most compounds—especially new compounds you might invent on the spot—have a head.
-The head of a compound determines its interpretation (a sunflower is a type of flower, a bluebird is a type of bird, etc.) as well as its category.
+The head of a compound determines its interpretation as well as its category: a sunflower (N-N) is a type of flower (interpretation) and it is a noun (category), so its head is flower; a bluebird (Adj-N) is a type of bird (interpretation), and it is a noun (category), so its head is bird.

-In English, the head of a compound is always on its right: English is a right-headed compound language.
+In English, the head of a compound is always on the right: English is a right-headed compound language.

 Compounds that have a head are called endocentric.
 This is the same endo– morpheme you find in endo-skeleton.
 An animal (like a human) with a skeleton inside of it is endoskeletal, and a compound with a head inside of it is endocentric.